-Workshop activities will begin at 8:30 AM on August 10 and will conclude at 10:30 AM on August 12.
+Workshop activities will begin at 8:30 AM on August 10 and will conclude with a group dinner on the evening of August 11.
 Participants are expected to arrive in Laramie on August 9th.
+There will be an optional field trip to Blair Wallis and Vedauwoo Rocks on the morning of August 12th.
 Participants are asked to make travel arrangements that allow attending the entire workshop.
 Hotel rooms will be provided to accommodate participants' travel schedules.

 IRIS is committed to fostering the exchange of scientific ideas by providing a safe, productive, and welcoming environment for all IRIS sponsored meeting participants, including but not limited to attendees, speakers, staff, volunteers, and vendors.
 We value the participation of every member of the community and want all participants to have an enjoyable and fulfilling experience.
 All participants in the workshop, including workshop leaders and staff, are expected to review and abide by the IRIS Code of Conduct.

 - Preview one or more of the IGUaNA modules before the workshop;

 - Participate in all sessions during the workshop; and